-In PSAV programs offered for 450 hours or more, in accordance with Rule 6A-10.040, F.A.C., the minimum basic skills grade levels required for postsecondary adult career and technical students to complete this program are: Mathematics 8.0, Language 8.0, and Reading 8.0.
+In a Career Certificate Program offered for 450 hours or more, in accordance with Rule 6A-10.040, F.A.C., the minimum basic skills grade levels required for postsecondary adult career and technical students to complete this program are: Mathematics 8.0, Language 8.0, and Reading 8.0.
 These grade level numbers correspond to a grade equivalent score obtained on a state designated basic skills examination.